carolinachru/carolinachru.github.io/_pages/about.md

-Broadly, my research aims to understand <b>how social and gender inequality influences the production, creation, and dissemination of knowledge</b>, with a specific emphasis on the scientific ecosystem.
+Broadly, my research aims to understand <b>how social and gender inequality influences the production, creation, and dissemination of knowledge</b>, with an emphasis on the scientific ecosystem.
 Methodologically, I am passionate about leveraging computational science for social science research.